-Dates of Raksha Bandhan?
+Dates of Raksha Bandhan

 This ancient Hindu festival is also known as Rakhi Purnima.
 It is celebrated on the full moon of the Hindu month 'Shravana'.

-It is a public holiday in the following regions: Gujarat, Rajasthan, Uttarakhand, Uttar Pradesh.
+In 2017 it is a public holiday in the following regions: Gujarat, Rajasthan, Uttarakhand, Uttar Pradesh.

 Raksha Bandhan celebrates the bond between brothers and sisters.
 As the concept of love and duty between siblings is universal, this festival is popular with many cultures in India and transcends its Hindu origin.